heatherwang39/Used-Item-Trading-App/phase2/Undo Implementation Plan.md

 2) This is already implemented.

-3) There already is an Observer pattern that updates the necessary classes when a status is added or removed.
+3) This is already implemented.

 As of now, everything in the UseCase level that is necessary for this feature is implemented.
 This means our program adheres well to the Open/Closed principle.